 In a private company (not publicly traded on the stock market), you can set the value to each stock however you see fit in your corporate bylaws.
 For example, one share could be worth $10 or $10,000, either would be completely acceptable.
 If you have additional questions, you may contact the New York Department of Financial Services to learn more.

 In New York, all businesses are required to file for a general business license (sometimes referred to as a business tax certificate).
 If you plan on operating your business in multiple cities, you will need to apply for a business license in each location.
 Some additional permits may be required in addition to a general business license, which may need to be filed with the county or the state.
 For example, you may be required to get a seller's permit or a liquor license, depending on your company's offerings and services.
-You can find out about the specific licenses applicable to your business by checking with the city offices where you will conduct business, or by using MyCorporation's business license compliance package.
-Our team of skilled professionals will identify the licenses required by your business and provide you with all the information you need to file.

 In a pinch, you can also check out the New York Business Permits Assistance Program (OPAL).
 OPAL helps businesses find appropriate permit information.
 Contact the county, city, town, or village clerk if you have more questions about local licensing and permits for your LLC.